 CFCC requires written authorization from the student prior to release of academic records.
 A minimum of 48 working hours will be required by the College to access the requested academic information.
 The student may inspect, copy, and review his/her records in the Registrar’s Office.
 There may be a charge for copies.

 Rights of Parents

 Parents of a child who is under the age of 18 and has never attended an educational institution beyond high school level has the right to inspect and review that child’s academic records.
 After a student reaches the age of 18 or enters a post-secondary institution, the parent will be denied access to the students academic record unless the student gives written consent.
 The College assumes that all students are independent adults attending an institution designed for adult education.
 Parents do have the right to review the academic records of their child if they are claiming the child as an income tax deduction; however, they must show proof of the claim.

 Directory information includes name, major field of study, full time/part time enrollment, the most recent college attended, dates of enrollment, degrees and awards received, and the College assigned email address.

-Students have the right to withhold disclosure of any directory information by completing a request for non-disclosure in the Director of Enrollment Management’s Office.
-Requests for non-disclosure must be filed annually.
+Students have the right to withhold disclosure of any directory information by completing a Disclosure release and turning it into the Registrar’s office on either campus.
+Requests for non-disclosure must be filed annually beginning in August for the following academic year.
 The College assumes that a student’s failure to file a request for non-disclosure indicates approval for disclosure.
-The complete text of The Buckley Amendment is available for review in the Office of the Director of Enrollment Management.
+The complete text of The Buckley Amendment is available for review in the Registrar’s Office.